Set Your Org's External Org-Wide Defaults

 Log in to the portal as Josh Davis.
 You can either use the credentials sent to you when you set up Josh as a community user, or use the Log in to Community as User option on his contact record.

-Navigate to the same Opportunities menu item.
+Navigate to the same Opportunities menu item, and select the All Opportunities list view.
 You shouldn’t be able to see any opportunities.

 Good job!
 Give yourself a pat on the back, because you’ve passed your first test as a portal security guru.